SQL injection is a major problem with the original design of SQL and web sites.

 Test injection within a statement using the following form (the two initial values work perfectly for this):

-The query looks like:
+The query would like:

 SELECT * FROM `users` WHERE username = "" AND password = ""